wdahman/clarity/apps/website/components/datagrid/README.md

 Datagrids are for organizing large volumes of data that users can scan, compare, and perform actions on.

 - Do not use a datagrid when you need to present static data - this is what tables are for.
-- Do not use a datagrid when you require hierarchy within the data - tree tables a.k.a hierarchical datagrids are not supported by Clarity because of usability and accessibility issues .
+- Do not use a datagrid when you require hierarchy within the data - tree tables a.k.a hierarchical datagrids are not supported by Clarity because of usability and accessibility issues.

 ## Content